1Mill/notes/books/joy-of-agility.md

 * Make product ownership a team sport.
 * Let teams generate, implement, release, and most importantly measure the impact of their ideas on customers.

+* Tests are a saftey net that reduce change anxeity and deployment anxiety.

+* Don't wait until something is finished to finally get feedback from customers, stakeholders, etc. Share and/or release frequently to get real meaningful feedback in order to learn and improve.

+* If you don't know what your customers are actively doing and not doing with your product you may not know how you are failing your customer.
+* Actively monitor usage of your product / service so you know how to adapt.

+* Be a silent observer to how people are actively using your product and you will learn how to improve your product.
+What is obvious to you is often times not obvious to real customers.

+* Bargain hunting: searching for low cost implementations for high value outcomes.
+* Focus on value creation with rough estimates instead of sprint planning with rigid committments.
+* Encourage frequent organic / just-in-time conversations
+  * As an example, at Good Dog we articulated these as "decision points" where we would take a step back from doing and think about what is next.
+If this was a new business requirement, it is at these moments we would sync with our PO and scope out our next branch (e.g. answer questions, build alignment around functionality, etc.).
+I personally found this more efficient than waiting until pre-determined points in time (e.g. stand ups, planning, etc.) to have important conversations to keep the work flowing.
+* Sprints are not vital to agility.

+* Commit to a daily pursurt of excellence.
+* Balanced teams to deliver value end-to-end without any external dependencies (e.g. another team).
+* Make product ownership a team sport.
+* Learn from real customers.

+### Start minimal and evolve

 * TODO